-The Community Involvement Team has voted to send money to the program, said Janette Coody, chairperson of the organization blasting Reagan.
-For more on the rally, see speech, Jackson devoted much Democratic contenders
+The Community Involvement Team has voted to send money to the program, said Janette Coody, chairperson of the organization.

-The organization is a community service organization in all Levi Strauss plants across the nation.
+The organization is a community service organizatio in all Levi Strauss plants across the nation.
 The organization is made up of employees who wish to do volunteer work in their community, she said.